MicrosoftDocs/visualfsharpdocs/docs/conceptual/core.customoperationattribute-class-[fsharp].md

   member this.MaintainsVariableSpace : bool with get, set member this.MaintainsVariableSpaceUsingBind : bool with get, set member this.Name : string
-  member this.IsLikeGroupJoin : bool with get, set member this.IsLikeJoin : bool with get, set member this.IsLikeZip : bool with get, set member this.JoinConditionWord : string with get, set member this.MaintainsVariableSpace : bool with get, set member this.MaintainsVariableSpaceUsingBind  : bool with get, set end
+ end
 ```